Bolivia national football team: History

 With their runner-up finish at the previous Copa America, Bolivia made their first and only FIFA Confederations Cup appearance in the 1999 edition, this time under new Argentine manager Héctor Veira.
 Bolivia was placed in group A along with hosts Mexico, Saudi Arabia, and Egypt.
 Their campaign started with a 2–2 draw against Egypt.
-Their next match was a 0–0 draw against Saudi Arabia.
+Their next match was a goalless draw against Saudi Arabia.
 For their last match in the group, they had to play hosts Mexico, in which Bolivia lost 0–1 with a goal from Francisco Palencia.
 Bolivia finished third in the group with two draws and a loss, being eliminated from the tournament in the first stage.

 In the 2015 Copa América in Chile, under Bolivian manager Mauricio Soria, Bolivia were placed in Group A, with Chile, Mexico, and Ecuador.
-In their match against Mexico, Bolivia drew 0–0.
+In their match against Mexico, Bolivia drew goalless.
 However, against Ecuador, Bolivia won 3–2, with goals from Raldes, Smedberg-Dalence, and Moreno.
 From this victory against Ecuador, Bolivia made it to the next round, the quarter-finals, for the first time since the 1997 tournament, which they hosted.
-Bolivia were defeated by Peru 1–3 in the quarter-finals of the tournament, and Bolivia's only goal of the game was a penalty in the last minutes of the match scored by Marcelo Moreno.
+Bolivia was defeated by Peru 1–3 in the quarter-finals of the tournament, and Bolivia's only goal of the game was a penalty in the last minutes of the match scored by Marcelo Moreno.
 In the next three Copa América editions, Bolivia performed poorly, losing all games in these tournaments.

-In 2021, Bolivian Football Federation's new President, Fernando Costa Sarmiento, lamented the deteriorating condition of football in Bolivia and vowed to rebuild the country's football system.
+In 2021, newly appointed president of Bolivian Football Federation, Fernando Costa Sarmiento, lamented the deteriorating condition of football in Bolivia and vowed to rebuild the country's football system.
 He accused the previous Presidents of mismanaging football as he aimed to reconstruct Bolivian football into a more professional manner.

-On 28 March 2023, Bolivia registered its first-ever away win against a World Cup team in the 21st century, a 2–1 over Saudi Arabia in Jeddah in a friendly.